Ask Chef Dennis

 Why did my squash casserole turn out watery?

-That usually means too much moisture was left in the squash.
-Ensure that it drains properly after cooking and cools completely before mixing it into the filling.
+Squash is naturally watery, and it’s important to drain off any excess water that didn’t cook off.
+Check the mixture after it cools before adding it to the filling.
 It only takes a little excess water to throw off the texture, so don’t skip that step.

 Why does my squash casserole sometimes taste bland?

 Yellow squash is naturally mild, so seasoning is key.
 Our recipe features sweet onions, garlic, fresh thyme, and the perfect amount of salt to bring out those savory flavors.
-You can’t taste the filling before baking because of the raw egg, so follow the recipe closely and trust that balance.
+I wouldn’t advise tasting the filling before baking because of the raw egg, so follow the recipe closely and trust the process.

 Can I prepare this ahead of time and bake it later?

-Yes, you can assemble it the day before and store it covered in the fridge.
-Just wait to bake it until right before serving so the cracker topping stays crisp and the casserole bakes up fresh and bubbly.
+Yes, you can.
+It can be made the day before and stored covered in the fridge.
+Don’t bake it too far in advance; it’s best to bake before serving so the cracker topping stays crisp and the casserole bakes up fresh and bubbly.

 Nutrition